 4. Be on your child's side, not an opponent.

 When your belief about what your child should do is seriously different from your child's, even after you have thought about it, try not to turn the difference into a confrontation.
 Listen to your child.
 Try to understand what your child wants and why.
 Be an ally, not an opponent.
 Adopt your child's point of view.
 Maybe you can help your child think of a way to get what he or she wants without running the risk that has you worried.
 Or perhaps your child will convince you that it isn't such a risk after all.

 5. Remember that your child is not you and is not a reflection of you.

 We call it "reproduction," but when we make a child we don't really reproduce ourselves.
-We don't even produce something that is a half-and-half mix of our self and our partner.
-Because of the genetic phenomena of crossing-over and random assortment of genes, with every child we make we produce an entirely new and different human being.
+We don't even produce something that is a half-and-half mix of ourselves and our partner.
+Because of the genetic phenomena of crossing over and a random assortment of genes, with every child we make we produce an entirely new and different human being.
 Our task as parents is to get to know that human being and to help it along in the ways that it wants to be helped.